The following glossary was obtained from the National SCRABBLE® Association and has since been updated.

 An anagram mnemonic, or memorization technique, which allows you to quickly recall which letters can be combined with a rack to form a word when the letters are rearranged.
 For example, remembering TSUNAMI: COASTAL HARM would make it easier to remember each of the letters that can be added to TSUNAMI to make an eight-letter word.
 TSUNAMI+C = TSUNAMIC, +O = MANITOUS/TINAMOUS, +A = AMIANTUS, +S = TSUNAMIS, +T = ANTISMUT, +L = SIMULANT, +H = HUMANIST, +R = NATRIUMS/NATURISM, +M = MANUMITS.

 Any word played that uses all seven letters on the rack, earning a bonus of 50 points.
 Outside North America, this is simply called a “bonus”.

 A group of tiles that are likely to produce a bingo.
-Often used to describe a player’s set of three to six tiles just before drawing his or her replacement tiles.
+Often used to describe a player’s set of three to six tiles just before drawing their replacement tiles.
 Keeping a good balance of common letters, especially the letters seen in the word RETAINS, means you have bingo-prone tiles.
 Example: ERS?, ANT? or AERST.

 A blank tile has no letter printed on it.
 It can represent any letter, but itself is worth zero points.
 There are two blanks in the game.
 Blanks are very useful because they give a player more word possibilities and when combined with some common letters, it can be much easier to produce a bingo.
 Save your blanks for high scoring plays.
 Notation: Lowercase letters within a word indicate the blank tiles that were used.
 For example, WiLDcARD.